Visiting Fellows

 About

 The visiting fellows programme is designed to facilitate intellectual exchange between our members and the wider academic community.
 The scheme accommodates junior scholars who wish to spend a period of time in Lucerne pursuing work that overlaps with or otherwise complements scholarly activities currently being pursued at the institute.
-During their stay, fellows enjoy access to our specialist resources, and are invited to share and develop their ideas under the supervision of one or more of our faculty.
+During their stay, fellows enjoy access to our specialist resources, and are invited to share and develop their ideas with our community of faculty, researchers and students.

 Tailored to PhD candidates and postdoctoral researchers, the programme is open to all working critically, theoretically and innovatively at the intersections between law, the humanities and the social sciences.
 A leading aim of the scheme is to foster conversations that cut across borders both geographic and disciplinary.
 We strongly believe that the academic and international diversity of our fellows greatly enriches the intellectual life of the institute.